Local Terminlogy

 Adding new code to the CodeSystem

-Let's say we want to add a new code to the CodeSystem we imported in a package.
-We can do it without creating a new version of the FHIR package and reloading package to the FHIR Server.
-ValueSet references the CodeSystem without mentioning the exact code system version:
+Suppose we want to add a new code to the CodeSystem that was previously imported as part of a FHIR package.
+We can do this without creating a new version of the package or reloading it into the FHIR server.
+The ValueSet references the CodeSystem without specifying an exact version:

 "compose": {